Dickson Poon School of Law: History

 Law has been taught at King's College London since 1831.
 It was originally taught within the Senior Department.
 The professor of law was supported only by the fees of their students, with no guaranteed income, and law classes were not popular in the early days of the college.
 The first professor of law and jurisprudence was John James Park, who was replaced on his death in 1833 by John William Spurrier, who resigned in 1835.
 He was replaced by Richard Preston, who offered to resign in 1838 in favour of "any gentleman who can secure a class"; Edward Bullock took over the chair in December of that year.
 In 1840 the "senior department" was renamed the "department of general literature and science" in response to the establishment of the departments of medicine and engineering.

-This did not lead to any change in the fortunes in the law department and on the departure of Bullock in 1849 the college established a committee to consider the teaching of law, which advised that "What should be aimed at is to give to all, whether intended to be practical lawyers or not, such sound elementary information as may make the former more fitted to enter readily and usefully on a strictly professional course of study; and to give to the latter that acquaintance with the constitution of the country and the spirit and outline of its legal system without which no gentleman or member of any profession can be considered completely educated."
+On the departure of Bullock in 1849 the college established a committee to consider the teaching of law, which advised that "What should be aimed at is to give to all, whether intended to be practical lawyers or not, such sound elementary information as may make the former more fitted to enter readily and usefully on a strictly professional course of study; and to give to the latter that acquaintance with the constitution of the country and the spirit and outline of its legal system without which no gentleman or member of any profession can be considered completely educated."
 The professorship was thus revived in 1851, with G. K. Richards being initially appointed in March 1851 but then resigning without ever lecturing and being replaced by James Stephen in November 1851.
 At about the same time, a chair of international law was established in 1848 and filled by Travers Twiss in 1849.
 This was also unsuccessful and lapsed on Twiss's departure to become Regius Professor of Civil Law at Oxford in 1855.